 There are many methods to make a user app a system app but I am going to show you the best one

-Make Google a system app by using Magisk Module (App systemizer)
+Fix 1: Make Google a system app by using Magisk Module (App systemizer)

-You need a rooted device with Magisk manager installed.
-If you are on a custom ROM then you may be already rooted but if you are using an old phone then you need to root your device.
+You need a rooted device with the Magisk manager installed.
+If you are on a custom ROM then you may be already rooted but if you are using an older phone then you need to root your device.
 A simple Google search will show you a lot of guides, just type “How to root <Your Device name>”

-Magisk Rooted Device and Magisk Manager Installed
+Rooted Device and Magisk Manager Installed

 Android Terminal app